JiawangBian/SC-SfMLearner-Release/README.md

 ## Preamble
-This codebase was developed and tested with Pytorch 1.0.1, CUDA 10.0 and Ubuntu 16.04.
+This codebase was developed and tested with python 3.6, Pytorch 1.0.1, and CUDA 10.0 on Ubuntu 16.04.
-It is based on [Clement Pinard's implementation](https://github.com/ClementPinard/SfmLearner-Pytorch).
+It is based on [Clement Pinard's SfMLearner implementation](https://github.com/ClementPinard/SfmLearner-Pytorch), in which we make little modification and add our proposed losses.